william-vw/fun3/README.md

 Hence, we unified something (whatever was passed) with the match variable (assignment).

     - If the clause term is concrete, we simply pass it.
     - If the clause term is a variable, we similarly pass it.
+We can only do this if it was given as a function parameter, though (i.e., it was also in the rule head).
-But, in the latter case, it is possible that the clause variable's value is "any".
+But, in the latter case, it is also possible that the clause variable's value is "any".
 So, no unification will happen by passing it.
 In that case, we need to use the argument returned by the matching function.
 In turn, we use it as an argument for the clause variable's parameter, passing it to the next function call (albeit belonging to the next btp or the final_ctu).
 Hence, we again unified something (whatever was returned) with the clause variable (assignment).